-Twelve-month, live-in position to select, train, supervise, and evaluate undergraduate Residential Life staff and provide leadership for a residence hall/apartment cluster of 1-7 buildings.
+Select, train, supervise, and evaluate undergraduate Residential Life staff and provide leadership for a residence hall/apartment cluster of 1-7 buildings.
 Lead/participate in departmental committees and manage administrative and operational functions in assigned residence halls/apartments.
 Provide services directly to students, such as personal and disciplinary counseling, and social/educational events/activities.
 Maintain a balance between administrative workload and student interactions.
-Maintain liaison relationships with other educational affairs offices.
+Maintain liaison relationships with other Student Affairs and Campus Life offices.
 Participate in the overall planning and management of the residence hall system.

 - Work to implement goals and priorities as outlined in the departmental strategic plan, including student learning and development, as well as operations components in assigned residence halls.